bitfocus/companion-module-google-sheets/README.md

 # Recent Patches
 **v1.5.0**
-- Updated to Node 22, replaced Got depdendency with Fetch
+- Updated to Node 22, replaced Got dependency with Fetch

 **v1.4.1**
 - Fixed an issue with certain symbols in sheet names breaking API requests